flaneurette/Health-Library/Documents/Gasses/README.md

-# Gasses and risks.
+# Gases and Risks

-Because of the severity and risks of gasses, and to prevent confusion, each gas has it's own file you can read.
-Open the corresponding file of a type of gas to read it.
+Because of the severity and risks of gases, and to prevent confusion, **each gas has its own file you can read**.
+Open the corresponding file for a type of gas to learn more about it.

-# General risks
+## General Risks

-Remember: most gasses cannot been seen, smelled, tasted or heard.
-They can build up quickly and can be deadly even in small amounts.
-If you can smell a gass, it is because the manufacturer added a substance to it to warn you.
-Be extra careful, when cooking on charcoal, CO cannot be detected without special detectors.
-Cooking indoors should be done on electrical induction if possible, NEVER on a open fire.
+**Remember:** most gases **cannot be seen, smelled, tasted, or heard**.
+They can accumulate quickly and become deadly even in small amounts.

+If you can smell a gas, it usually means the manufacturer has added a warning substance.

+**Be extra careful:**
+- Cooking on charcoal or an open fire can produce **carbon monoxide (CO)**, which **cannot be detected without special detectors**.
+- **Cooking indoors should always be done on electrical induction if possible.
+NEVER use open flames indoors.**